 Every year, start-ups and small businesses in the UK fail because they run out of cash.
-One of the main reasons for this is cashflow problems caused by slow-paying customers and bad debt.
+One of the main reasons for this is cash flow problems caused by slow-paying customers and bad debt.
 Unless you implement a clear credit control process, your business’ ability to grow will be under threat.
-That’s why we’ve put together these 6 key considerations for improving your overall credit control procedures.
+That’s why we’ve put together these 10 key considerations for improving your overall credit control policies & procedures.

 Create a clear credit control process

 It’s crucial to implement a clear and co-ordinated procedure for credit control.
 Initially, you need to establish a realistic timetable, including all the stages that need to be completed and adhered to by various team members within your business.
 Credit terms should be set based upon how quickly you need to pay your suppliers.
 After establishing these terms, turn your attention to the stages involved in chasing payments.
 For example, your process may consist of the following:

 - Establish the importance of prompt payment of invoices by politely reminding customers of the payment schedule when the order is fulfilled

 - Send reminder letters on the day the invoice becomes overdue

 - Send subsequent letters every 7 days if the invoice remains overdue

 - After a specific period of time, it might be useful to pass the debt over to a reliable, commercial debt collection agency

 Simply recording this process ensures that all the relevant parties are aware of the terms and conditions and, in addition, will help to reduce the problems associated with late payment before they even occur.

 Research your customers’ credit management